shiv325/MongoDB/Learn MongoDB/1. Introduction to MongoDB/Introduction to MongoDB.md

           mongosh "mongodb+srv://cluster0.ex4ht.mongodb.net/myFirstDatabase" --apiVersion 1 --username YOUR_USER_NAME

-    - Paste this in your terminal.
+    - Paste this in your terminal
     - Hit Enter
     - You will be prompted to enter your Database User Password which you created earlier
+    - Enter your Credentials correctly
+    - Now, you are connected to Database

+# Applications of MongoDB

+- E-Commerce
+- Content Management
+- IoT & Time-Series Data
+- Trading & Payments
+- Gaming
+- Mobile Apps
+- Real-Time Analytics
+- Artificial Intelligence